 According to figures published in HVP Magazine in 2023, roughly 1.7 million properties across the UK are still heated by storage heaters, many of which are more than 20 years old.
-Any of those storage heaters manufactured prior to 1974 are likely to contain hazardous asbestos insulation.
+Any of those storage heaters manufactured prior to 1974 are likely to contain asbestos parts.

 Storage heaters are usually wall-mounted and look like a normal radiator.
 Inside a usually metal housing are two stacks of ceramic or clay bricks with an electric heating element in between them.